StackVista/stackstate-docs/setup/otel/languages/java.md

 Make sure you use the OTLP exporter (this is the default) and [auto-configuration](https://opentelemetry.io/docs/languages/java/instrumentation/#autoconfiguration).
 When deploying the application the service name and exporter are [configured via environment variables](./sdk-exporter-config.md).

-## Metrics in Rancher Observability
+## Metrics in SUSE Observability

-For some Java metrics, for example, garbage collector metrics, Rancher Observability has defined charts on the related components.
+For some Java metrics, for example, garbage collector metrics, SUSE Observability has defined charts on the related components.
 For Kubernetes, the charts are available on the pods.
 It is possible to [add charts for more metrics](/use/metrics/k8s-add-charts.md), this works for metrics from automatic instrumentation but also for application-specific metrics from manual instrumentation.